Esri/treasure-hunt-app/README.md

 npm install
 ```

-3. Runs the app in the development mode.
+3. Run the app in the development mode.

 ```bash
 npm run start